 - Search Google for the answer if the documentation is not clear enough or does not solve your problem.

 This should solve about 80% of your questions — seriously.
-And you’re still stuck, consider where to ask for help first:
+If you’re still stuck, consider where to ask for help first:

 - A bug tracker is not the place to ask questions that are not about (potential) bugs.